OpenEnergyPlatform/oedatamodel/README.md

 The latest version can be found in the folder [oedatamodel/latest](https://github.com/OpenEnergyPlatform/oedatamodel/tree/develop/oedatamodel/latest).
 Each release contains:

 - ERM "OEDataModel-normalization.pdf" and "OEDataModel-concrete.pdf"
-- .er files that are used to generate the ERM .pdf files
+- .er files that are used to generate the ERM as .pdf files
-- Datapackage with template content for "OEDataModel-concrete-datapackage" and "OEDataModel-normalization-datapackage"
+- Datapackages with template content for each "OEDataModel-concrete-datapackage" and "OEDataModel-normalization-datapackage"

 # Usage
-Lern about file and data conventions as well as oemedatamodel fild descriptions and table examples that help to create correct datasets.
+Lern about file and data conventions as well as oemedatamodel field descriptions and table examples that help to create correct datasets.

 ## File conventions
 To use the oedatamodel we recommend the use of [csv]() files to convert data from an individual data structure into the oedatamodel concrete format.